c8r/pixo/README.md

 ## Options

 Options can be passed as flags to the CLI or added to a `pixo` field in your `package.json`

+Run `pixo --help` to see the list of options.

 - `outDir` (string) output directory (default dist)
 - `template` (string) name of built-in template or path to custom template